ncborcherding/ncborcherding.github.io/_pages/cv.md

 National or Regional Abstracts
 ======

 *   **Borcherding, N.**, Crotts, S., Ortolan, L., Bormann, N., & Jabbari, A. (2020, May).
 Single-cell mRNA sequencing of murine and human alopecia areata identifies immune cell profiles predictive of human disease state.
+Presented at the Academy of Clinical Laboratory Physicians and Scientists Annual Meeting in Iowa City, IA (Canceled due to COVID-19).
-Presented at the Academy of Clinical Laboratory Physicians and Scientists Annual Meeting in Iowa City, IA.
+•	Renavikar, P., Sinha, S., Brate, A., Crawford, M., **Borcherding, N.**, Steward, S. & Karandikar, N. (2020, May).
+Immune suppressive deficit in human Tc1 cells secondary to IL-12-induced pathways.
+Presented at the Academy of Clinical Laboratory Physicians and Scientists Annual Meeting in Iowa City, IA (Canceled due to COVID-19).
+•	Hoffmann, D., Feagle, T., & **Borcherding, N.** (2020, April).
+Virtual Anatomy Videos for Pre-Lab Preparation: Does Usage Correlate with Grade Outcomes.
+Accepted to Experimental Biology Annual Meeting in San Diego, CA. (Canceled due to COVID-19).
+•	Cole, K., Councilman, K., Zhang, W., & **Borcherding N.** (2020, March).
+WNT/β-Catenin Signaling Correlates with Improved Survival in Luminal A Breast Cancer.
+Presented at the USCAP Annual Meeting in Los Angeles, CA.
 *	**Borcherding, N.**, Voigt, A., Liu, V., Link, B.K., Zhang, W., & Jabbari, A. (2019, May) Single-cell profiling of cutaneous T-cell lymphoma reveals underlying heterogeneity associated with disease progression.
 Presented at the Society for Investigative Dermatology Annual Meeting in Chicago, Il.
 *	**Borcherding, N.**, Bormann, N., Zhang, W. (2018, January).
 Using data analytics to predict and improve cancer immunotherapy response.
 Presented at the American Physician Scientist Association Midwest Regional Meeting in Iowa City, IA.
 * **Borcherding, N.**, Jo, S., Zhang, W. (2017, October).
 Targeting mismatch repair for basal-like breast cancer.
 Presented at the Cancer Biology Training Consortium Annual Meeting in Portland, OR.